All Saints' Day: Holidays

-In Sweden, an All Saints public holiday falls on the Saturday during the period between October 31st and November 6th, with a half-holiday the day before.
-Both in Finland and Estonia, the All Saints public holiday was moved from a fixed date of November 1st to a public holiday on the Saturday during the period between October 31st and November 6th.
+In Finland, Estonia and Sweden, an All Saints public holiday falls on the Saturday during the period between October 31 and November 6.
+The preceding Friday is a half-holiday in Sweden.

 In Montenegro, All Saints' Day is considered a Catholic holiday and is a non-working day for that religious community.
 In Bosnia and Herzegovina it is a public holiday in the Federation of Bosnia and Herzegovina only.

 In Germany All Saints' is a designated quiet day in states of Baden-Württemberg, Bavaria, North Rhine-Westphalia, Rhineland-Palatinate and Saarland.
 Similarly in Switzerland the following 15 out of 26 cantons have All Saints as a public holiday: Aargau, Appenzell Innerrhoden, Fribourg (partly), Glarus, Jura, Luzern, Nidwalden, Obwalden, Saint Gallen, Solothurn, Schwyz, Ticino, Uri, Valais, and Zug.

-Although the European Commission does not set public holidays for its member states, November 1st is a public holiday for the employees of the institutions of the European Union.
+Although the European Commission does not set public holidays for its member states, November 1 is a public holiday for the employees of the institutions of the European Union.

 In the Philippines, where there are two types of public holidays, All Saints' Day is a fixed date, special holiday.

 In India, All Saints' Day is considered a public holiday in the state of Karnataka and a Christian religious holiday throughout the country, which means it is often a common addition to the list of paid holidays at the discretion of the employer, for those that wish to observe.
-It also happens to coincide with several state foundation days that fall on November 1st in several states: Karnataka Rajyotsava in Karnataka, Andhra Pradesh Day in Andhra Pradesh, Haryana Foundation Day in Haryana, Madhya Pradesh Foundation Day in Madhya Pradesh, Kerala Foundation Day in Kerala and the Chhattisgarh Foundation Day in Chhattisgarh.
+It also happens to coincide with several state foundation days that fall on November 1 in several states: Karnataka Rajyotsava in Karnataka, Andhra Pradesh Day in Andhra Pradesh, Haryana Foundation Day in Haryana, Madhya Pradesh Foundation Day in Madhya Pradesh, Kerala Foundation Day in Kerala and the Chhattisgarh Foundation Day in Chhattisgarh.

-In Bolivia, All Saints is a public holiday on November 2nd, unlike most other countries which celebrate All Souls' Day on that date.
+In Bolivia, All Saints is a public holiday on November 2, unlike most other countries which celebrate All Souls' Day on that date.

-In Antigua and Barbuda, November 1st falls on Independence Day, in Algeria on Revolution Day and in the US Virgin Islands on Liberty Day.
+In Antigua and Barbuda, November 1 falls on Independence Day, in Algeria on Revolution Day and in the US Virgin Islands on Liberty Day.